adaptiverecognition/carmen-worker-cdk/README.md

 # Carmen Worker CDK Stack

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+An AWS CDK stack and CloudFormation template to help you self-host Carmen Worker, the Dockerized version of our APIs.

+You can either use the CloudFormation template in the `stack.yaml` file, or use this CDK stack to build your own.

 ## Useful commands